efanhome/mongo-bench/README.md

 ## Usage

-The benchmark is written in Java and at least Java 6 is required to run the generated jar file.
+The benchmark is written in Java and at least Java version 6 is required to run the generated jar file.
 Since a lot of latency data is recorded per thread, large amounts of memory are needed and the benchmark has to be run with a larger than normal heapsize during the run phase.

     usage: java -jar mongo-bench-1.0-SNAPSHOT-jar-with-dependencies.jar [options]